Frequently Asked Questions

 If you haven't used our service before, register for an account here.

-Once you have registered, you will receive an email confirmation.
 Log in at fsu.mywconline.com, select a schedule, and make an appointment by selecting an available time.
 You will receive an email confirmation indicating your appointment has been made.
 You can log back into the system at any time to change or cancel your appointment.

 What if I need to cancel my appointment?